ibm-granite/granite-tsfm/notebooks/hfdemo/tinytimemixer/full_benchmarking/README.md

 # Steps to run the full benchmarking

 ## Fetching the data
-The evaluation data can be downloaded from the [Time-Series-Library](https://github.com/thuml/Time-Series-Library).
-The authors of that library have shared the data through this [download link](https://drive.google.com/drive/folders/1vE0ONyqPlym2JaaAoEe0XNDR8FS_d322).
+The evaluation data can be downloaded from any of the previous time-series github repos like autoformer or timesnet or informer.
+[Sample download link](https://drive.google.com/drive/folders/1vE0ONyqPlym2JaaAoEe0XNDR8FS_d322).
 The ETT datasets can also be downloaded from [ETT-Github-Repository](https://github.com/zhouhaoyi/ETDataset).

 Download and save the datasets in a directory.
 For example, in `data_root_path`.
+CSVs of each data should reside in location `data_root_path/$dataset_name/$dataset_name.csv` for our data utils to process them automatically.

 ## Running the scripts